reddelexc/hackerone-reports/tops_by_program/TOPUSDEPTOFDEFENSE.md

 44. [Authentication Bypass on https://███████/](https://hackerone.com/reports/2414707) to U.S. Dept Of Defense - 54 upvotes, $0
 45. [Sensitive data exposure via /secure/███████ endpoint on ████████](https://hackerone.com/reports/1278952) to U.S. Dept Of Defense - 54 upvotes, $0
 46. [Open Akamai ARL XSS on http://master-config-████████](https://hackerone.com/reports/1315907) to U.S. Dept Of Defense - 53 upvotes, $0
-47. [SSRF to read AWS metaData at https://█████/ [HtUS]](https://hackerone.com/reports/1624140) to U.S. Dept Of Defense - 52 upvotes, $1000
+47. [Sensitive data exposure: █████████ candidate resumes/CVs available to download with no authentication through BAC/IDOR/Improper Salesforce config](https://hackerone.com/reports/2623715) to U.S. Dept Of Defense - 53 upvotes, $0
-48. [Subdomain takeover ██████](https://hackerone.com/reports/2552243) to U.S. Dept Of Defense - 52 upvotes, $0
+48. [SSRF to read AWS metaData at https://█████/ [HtUS]](https://hackerone.com/reports/1624140) to U.S. Dept Of Defense - 52 upvotes, $1000
-49. [Sensitive data exposure: █████████ candidate resumes/CVs available to download with no authentication through BAC/IDOR/Improper Salesforce config](https://hackerone.com/reports/2623715) to U.S. Dept Of Defense - 52 upvotes, $0
+49. [Subdomain takeover ██████](https://hackerone.com/reports/2552243) to U.S. Dept Of Defense - 52 upvotes, $0
 50. [XSS found for https://█████████](https://hackerone.com/reports/2670521) to U.S. Dept Of Defense - 51 upvotes, $0
 51. [Local File Disclosure on the █████ (https://████████.edu/) leads to the full source code disclosure and credentials leak](https://hackerone.com/reports/684836) to U.S. Dept Of Defense - 50 upvotes, $0
 52. [Information disclousure by clicking on the link shown in http://████████/](https://hackerone.com/reports/708019) to U.S. Dept Of Defense - 48 upvotes, $0